Jessley/gradebook/README.md

 The following actions should possible for the following types of users:

-Visitors who have not logged in should only see the login page.

 Students who have logged in should be able to:
 See their grades.